(MGS)$^2$-Net: Unifying Micro-Geometric Scale and Macro-Geometric Structure for Cross-View Geo-Localization: Related Work

-Recently, the introduction of Vision Transformers (ViT) and large-scale Foundation Models has marked a paradigm shift.
-TransGeo \cite{6} leveraged self-attention with polar transformations to roughly align geometric layouts, while Sample4Geo \cite{7} achieved significant gains via hard-negative mining.
+Recently, the introduction of Vision Transformers (ViT) and large-scale Foundation Models has marked a paradigm shift \cite{56}.
+For instance, Sample4Geo \cite{7} achieved significant gains via hard-negative mining.
 Concurrently, foundation models like DINO \cite{34} and DINOv2 \cite{35} have demonstrated exceptional generalization capabilities.
-Recent works \cite{36}, \cite{37} have successfully adapted these pre-trained frozen backbones to UAV localization, utilizing their robust semantic descriptors to mitigate domain shifts.
-However, despite the powerful representation capabilities of these RGB-based foundation models, they inherently operate within a 2D manifold.
-They treat the scene as a planar surface, neglecting the micro-level scale ambiguity caused by depth variations, often overfitting to transient artifacts (e.g., dynamic vehicles) rather than geometrically consistent structures.
+Recent works \cite{36}, \cite{37} have successfully adapted these pre-trained frozen backbones to UAV problem, utilizing their robust semantic descriptors to mitigate domain shifts.
+Despite their representational power, these RGB foundation models operate on a 2D manifold.
+Consequently, they neglect depth-induced scale ambiguities and overfit to visual interferences rather than geometrically consistent structures.